HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 We create two flash images:

 * `efi.img`: contains the OVMF UEFI firmware code.
 We mark it read-only when launching QEMU.
-* `varstore.img`: the persistent UEFI variable store (NVRAM).
+* `varstore.img`: the persistent UEFI variable store, also known as NVRAM.
 This remembers boot entries and other firmware settings.

 Run these commands exactly: